lubeda/EsphoMaTrix/README.md

          id(rgb8x32)->set_enabled(true);
 ```

-To hide the light component from home assistant use:
+To hide the light component from home assistant use: ` internal: true`

 ```yaml
 light: